HaonRekcef/FIFA-World-Ranking-Simulation/README.md

-Eventually the code for Simulating the FIFA World Ranking written for the Bachelorsthesis: "Skewed Expectations in the Elo Rating System: Home Advantage in Football and White Advantage in Chess" will appear here.
+Eventually the code for Simulating the FIFA World Ranking written for the Bachelorsthesis: "Skewed Expectations in the Elo Rating System: Home Advantage in Football and White Advantage in Chess" will be published here.